Read transcripts of debates in both Houses

 EU Energy and Environment Sub-Committee

-The EU Energy and Environment Sub-Committee continues their inquiry into the implementation and enforcement of the EU landing obligation on Wednesday 12 December at 11.00am
+The EU Energy and Environment Sub-Committee publishes its report on the implementation and enforcement of the EU landing obligation